-- (1) avoid or minimize the "suspension" of business and to continue "operations" at the described premises or replacement premises or at temporary locations, including: relocation expenses, and costs to equip and operate the replacement location. - (b) minimize the "suspension" of business if you cannot continue "operations".
+- 38. Plaintiff's Businessowners Coverage Form defines Extra Expense as expenses incurred: - (a) To avoid or minimize the suspension of business and to continue "operations" - (i) At the described premises; or - (ii) At replacement premises or at temporary locations, including: relocation expenses, and costs to equip and operate the replacement or temporary location. - (b) To minimize the suspension of business if you cannot continue "operations". - (c) To: - (i) Repair or replace any property, or - (ii) Research, replace or restore the lost information on damaged "valuable papers and records"

-We will also pay Extra Expense to repair or replace any property, but only to the extent that it reduces the amount of loss that otherwise would have been payable under this Coverage Form.
+to the extent that it reduces the amount of loss that otherwise would have been payable under this Additional Coverage or Additional Coverage f.
+Business Income.

-39. Plaintiff's Business Income (And Extra Expense) Coverage Form also provided coverage as follows:
+39. Plaintiff's Businessowners Coverage Form also provided coverage as follows: